Dark Horse (George Harrison album): Background

 George Harrison's third studio album since the Beatles' break-up came at the end of what he describes in his 1980 autobiography, I, Me, Mine, as "a bad domestic year".
 From the middle of 1973, with his marriage to Pattie Boyd all but over, Harrison immersed himself in his work, particularly on helping the two acts he would eventually sign to his new record label, Dark Horse Records − Ravi Shankar and a hitherto unknown group called Splinter.
 Business issues related to the Beatles' company Apple Corps were also coming to a head during 1973–74.
 Harrison, John Lennon and Ringo Starr became embroiled in litigation with former manager Allen Klein, whose removal from Apple helped to conclude the suit launched by Paul McCartney in December 1970 to dissolve the band as a legal partnership.
 The simultaneous winding down of Apple Corps' subsidiaries left several music and film projects in jeopardy.
 Having decided to form his own label, Harrison now sought a record company to distribute Shankar's Shankar Family & Friends album, most of which was recorded in California in April 1973, and Splinter's debut, The Place I Love.
 Another venture that was affected was the feature film Little Malcolm.
 As executive producer of this Apple Films project, Harrison was working to seal a distribution deal in Europe.

 Compounding the pressure, Harrison was drinking heavily and had returned to his drug-taking ways of the 1960s.
 In I, Me, Mine, he refers to this as "the naughty period, 1973–74".
 Wounded by Harrison's frequent infidelities, Boyd had an affair with Ron Wood of the Faces before eventually leaving Harrison for his friend Eric Clapton in July 1974.
 Both of these dalliances receive attention on Dark Horse, which author Simon Leng likens to a "musical soap opera".
 For his part, Harrison had taken up with Starr's wife, Maureen Starkey, and with Wood's wife Krissy.
-In November 1973, Wood encouraged press speculation about Harrison's marriage by stating that "my romance with Patti is definitely on"; over the following year, rumours circulated about Harrison's dalliance with Starkey and the UK tabloids became aware of his affair with model Kathy Simmons, a former girlfriend of Wood's bandmate Rod Stewart.
+In November 1973, Wood encouraged press speculation about Harrison's marriage by stating that "my romance with Patti is definitely on"; over the following year, rumours circulated about Harrison's dalliance with Starkey and the UK tabloids became aware of his affair with model Kathy Simmonds, a former girlfriend of Wood's bandmate Rod Stewart.
 Shortly before Dark Horse's release, Harrison avoided reporters' questions regarding his private life with a suggestion that people wait for the new album, saying, "It's like Peyton Place."